 Irritable Bowel syndrome (IBS) is characterized by abdominal pain and changes in bowel habits (i.e. frequency, urgency, stool consistency) that are not related to an organic cause.
-This means that the individual has worked with a doctor to rule out other conditions, such as celiac disease or crohn's disease, but they are still left with symptoms.
-While the absence of a more serious medical condition is often a relief, the fact that symptoms are still present can be VERY frustrating and can prevent individuals from attending class, work, or even socializing with friends.
+This means that you may have worked with a doctor to rule out other conditions, such as celiac disease or crohn's disease, but you are still left with symptoms such as abdominal pain, bloating, constipation or diarrhea.

 We eat for many different reasons - for fuel, for enjoyment, for social and emotional reasons to name a few.
 Eating for health is just one small part of why we eat.
 Extreme or fad diets can work in the short term, but in the long term they are unrealistic, cause individuals to miss out on social events, and can trigger cycles of binge eating due to intense hunger and feelings of deprivation.